MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](https://support.microsoft.com/gp/lifeselect).|null|

 > [!NOTE]
-> if the "Configure Automatic Updates" policy setting is set to **Disabled**, this policy has no effect.
+> if the Configure Automatic Updates policy setting is set to **Disabled**, this policy has no effect.

 |||
 |-|-|